-Contact the Indiana Economic Development Corporation (IEDC), One North Capitol, Suite 700, Indianapolis, IN, 46204, for eligibility requirements, or visit http://iedc.in.gov for additional information.
+Contact the Indiana Economic Development Corporation (IEDC), One North Capitol, Suite 700, Indpls., IN, 46204, for eligibility requirements, or visit http://iedc.in.gov for additional information.

 Note.
-The approved credit agreement letter from the IEDC must be maintained with your records as the Department may request it at a later date.
+The approved credit agreement letter from the IEDC must be maintained with your records.